SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-21-springtime-for-shutdowns.md

 promotions, or any other way to throw sand in the gears to attempt to force the Republican agenda.

-Since they can't get a majority, blackmail is a perfectly acceptable alternative tool.
+Since they can't get a majority, blackmail is a perfectly acceptable alternative tool to them.
 That's why we've had 3 government crises around almost-shutdowns in just the first 3 months of 2024.

-Is Republican partisanship at cause, or not?
+Is Republican partisanship fundamentally associated with shutdowns, or not?

 ## Some Data on Shutdown Partisanship